tariffalertme/tariffalert.me/README.md

 # TariffAlert.me

-A real-time tariff monitoring and alert system that helps users stay informed about international trade policies and tariff changes.
+A web platform that helps consumers stay informed about tariff changes and their impact on product prices.

 ## Project Overview